-The Canyon is the vision local kiwi Hayden Johnston.
-Originally from Dunedin and of Ngai Tahu descent, he bought the Tarras Vineyards location in 2002 and moved into the wine industry.
+The Canyon is the vision local kiwi, Hayden Johnston.
+Originally from Dunedin and of Ngai Tahu descent, Hayden bought the Tarras Vineyards location in 2002 and moved into the wine industry.
 In 2017 Hayden started on a new journey to create a stunning event space on a very special location overlooking the vineyards and a dramatic schist rock canyon with breathtaking views.

 Alongside Tarras Vineyards, Hayden owns KURU KURU wines.
-The inspiration for Kuru Kuru actually comes from Hayden’s 4th great grandfather, who bought the Tuku Tuku land in 1836 and married his Maori grandmother Kuru Kuru of the Ngai Tahu tribe.
-The family origins inspired Kuru Kuru wines, with each bottle of KURU KURU proudly displaying her ta moko, the mark carved on her chin, signaling her respected position in Maori society.
+The inspiration for Kuru Kuru comes from Hayden’s 4th great grandfather, who bought the Tuku Tuku land in 1836 and married his Maori great grandmother Kuru Kuru of the Ngai Tahu tribe.
+The family origins inspired Kuru Kuru wines, with each bottle of KURU KURU proudly displaying her moko kauae, the mark carved on her chin, signaling her respected position in Maori society.
 The iconic painting presiding over The Canyon venue is a symbol of Kuru Kuru, honouring her mana.

 Hayden dreamt of creating an elegant and quality venue, in an incredibly exclusive location.
 With its native flora in olive greens and browns, lichen-covered rocks, dramatic canyons and beautiful vistas; the space was too spectacular not to share.